 Cappuccinos are known for having a smooth, velvety texture that comes from the milk foam.
 The order in which the ingredients are added to the mug is important if you want to have an authentic cappuccino experience.
-The milk foam is usually added last so that the first sip breaks the “crust” and gives you the rush of coffee and milk foam that cappuccino-lovers crave.
+The milk foam is usually added last so that the first sip breaks the “crust” and gives you the rush of coffee and milk foam that cappuccino lovers crave.

 Ease of Preparation

-We love cappuccinos, but we usually order them at coffee shops rather than make at home.
+We love cappuccinos, but we usually order them at coffee shops rather than make them at home.
 Steaming milk is fairly easy, but frothing the steamed milk to make milk foam is a messy, difficult process that is more trouble than it’s worth.